Mortgage Q&A: “Are mortgage rates higher for investment properties?”

-It’s difficult to say your rate will be “X percent higher” because there are so many different combinations and a large number of issuing banks, but you could pay a percentage point or two higher.
+It’s difficult to say your rate will be “X percent higher” because there are so many different variables and a large number of issuing banks with different risk appetites, but you could easily pay a percentage point or two higher.

-For example, 7% vs. 5%, which is certainly significant, especially if we’re talking about an expensive rental property, such as a 4-unit property.
+For example, 7% vs. 5% on a 30-year fixed mortgage, which is certainly significant, especially if we’re talking about an expensive rental property, such as a 4-unit property.

 If your investment property is 3-4 units, as opposed to 1-2, expect another pricing adjustment.

 If it’s also a condo, watch your rate climb even higher.

 Tip: You may be able to snag a discounted rate if you go with a 15-year fixed vs. a 30-year fixed.
 But obviously the monthly payments will be higher as a result.

 Why are mortgage rates higher on investment properties?